Week 13 NFL player props, picks odds: Target Justin Jefferson with Week 13 NFL bets

-Week 13 NFL player props, odds, picks: Target Justin Jefferson Over 54.5 yards in Sunday NFL prop bets
+Week 13 NFL player props, picks, odds: Target Justin Jefferson Over 54.5 yards in Sunday NFL prop bets

 The SportsLine Machine Learning Model AI has locked in its top Week 13 NFL prop picks for players like Justin Jefferson, Brock Purdy and Rico Dowdle